 Overview of Small Business Grants in Rhode Island

-In Rhode Island, small business grants play an essential role in supporting local enterprises, especially as they navigate operational challenges.
+In Rhode Island, small business grants play an essential role in supporting local enterprises, especially as they navigate operational challenges and provide financial support to income-constrained families in their communities.

 Programs like the Rhode Island Small Business Grant Program and the Rhode Island Rebounds Grant Initiative target businesses with fewer than 50 employees, particularly those impacted by COVID-19.